 available now through tweedmusic

 With a voice which has been described as 'mesmerising' and 'siren-esque', and as a string player, Marion has been a familiar face in the British folk world since being recruited into Stratford-based folkies Meet On The Ledge in 1999.

-She is known as a former member of ColvinQuarmby and now as an occasional member of Feast of Fiddles, having joined them on tour in Spring 2022.
-Marion has played with Peter Knight's Gigspanner and the Phil Beer Band and was a member of The Jigantics.
+She is known as a former member of ColvinQuarmby and now as a full member of Feast of Fiddles, having joined them on tour in Spring 2022.
+Marion has played with The Phil Beer Band and was a member of The Jigantics.
 She still plays occasionally with The Gerry Colvin Band - and provides full string sections on recordings for anyone who can keep the tea flowing quickly enough.